-is the Liberal Democrats.
-The four Conservative MPs who abstained were the two Whips, the Deputy Speaker and, in the second vote, MP Douglas Conservative MPs and seven Labour MPs) resigned from their respective parties between the first and the second Meaningful Vote.
-For the purpose of Note: Frontbench MPs hold government posts; backbench MPs do not.
-SNP is the Scottish National Party; DUP is the Democratic Unionist Party; LD Ross (who ended up voting with the government in the third vote); the Whips served as Tellers and, as such, they are not counted in the totals of those voting for or against a motion and we include them amongst those who abstained; the Speaker and the Deputy Speaker traditionally abstain on all votes.
-We record the MPs as belonging to the party that they belonged to in January 2019 (before the first Meaningful Vote), but note that ten MPs (three the statistical analysis, it does not make any difference if we eliminate the three Conservative MPs who resigned from the sample for the second and third vote.
 Table 1 shows the breakdown of MPs' votes on the three Meaningful Votes by party (panel A) and for the Conservative Party between front- and backbenchers (panel B).
 From these data, we see that a number of factors contributed to May's defeat.
-The Democratic Unionist Party (DUP) - a socially conservative, pro-Brexit, Northern Irish party - had an agreement to support the Conservative government (who had lost its majority in the 2017 general election), but rebelled because in their view the Withdrawal Agreement treated Northern Ireland differently to the rest of the UK (related to the so-called Irish backstop problem).
-Very few pro-Brexit MPs from the centre-Left opposition Labour Party ended up supporting the government.
-The centrist Liberal Democrats (LD) and centre-left Scottish National Party (SNP) unanimously opposed the government, but this was anticipated.
+The Democratic Unionist Party (DUP) - a socially conservative, pro-Brexit, Northern Irish party - which had agreed to support the Conservative government (having its majority in the 2017 general election), but rebelled because in their view the Withdrawal Agreement treated Northern Ireland differently to the rest of the UK (related to the so-called Irish backstop problem).
+Very few pro-Brexit MPs from the center-Left opposition Labour Party ended up supporting the government.5 The centrist Liberal Democrats (LD) and center-left Scottish National Party (SNP) opposed the government unanimously, but that opposition had been anticipated.
 By far the main factor behind May's defeat was the huge scale of the rebellion by her own backbench MPs.
 The frontbenchers with government posts, on the other hand, toed the line and none of them rebelled (Table 1, panel B).

-After the vote, the EU refused to renegotiate the Withdrawal Agreement, and under Article 50 time was running out before the UK would either have to ask for an extension (politically very costly for the Conservatives) or leave without a deal (economically very costly for the country).
-May therefore held a Second Meaningful Vote on 12 March 2019, essentially a repeat vote on the policy that had been rejected two months ago (there were some minor changes of interpretation of certain aspects of it).
+After the vote, the EU refused to renegotiate the Withdrawal Agreement; under Article 50, time was running out before the UK would either have to ask for an extension (politically very costly for the Conservatives) or leave without a deal (economically very costly for the country).
+May, therefore, held a Second Meaningful Vote on 12 March 2019, essentially a repeat vote on the policy that had been rejected two months before (some minor changes in interpretation of certain aspects of it were introduced).
 May and her Whips worked hard to persuade rebel Conservative MPs, but again unsuccessfully: the government lost by 391 to 242 votes, a majority of 149.
-Following this defeat, she asked the EU for an extension, rather than leaving with no deal at end of March.
+Following that defeat, she asked the EU for an extension, rather than leaving with no deal at end of March.

-On the day the UK was originally supposed to leave the EU, May held a Third Meaningful Vote, again on essentially the same Withdrawal Agreement.
+On the day the UK originally was supposed to leave the EU, May held a Third Meaningful Vote, again on essentially the same Withdrawal Agreement.
 She and her Whips made a final push to persuade rebels, increasingly with the threat to Hard Brexiteers that Brexit may not happen at all if the Withdrawal Agreement was not passed.
-Again, the government lost, though it cut its margin of defeat, from 344 to 286 votes, a majority of 58.
-Johnson was the most prominent rebel to change his mind, and vote with the government for the first time on this final vote.
+Again, the government lost, although it cut its margin of defeat, from 344 to 286 votes, a majority of 58.
+Boris Johnson was the most prominent rebel to change his mind, and vote with the government for the first time on that final vote.

-&lt;sup>4Some predictions at the time of the first vote had up to 30 Labour MPs intending to vote with the government.
-More generally, Brexit has produced serious internal divisions in the Labour Party, though these did not have a major impact on the Meaningful Votes.
+5Some predictions at the time of the first vote had up to 30 Labour MPs intending to vote with the government.
+More generally, Brexit has produced serious internal divisions in the Labour Party, although they did not have a major impact on the Meaningful Votes.
 Hence, this article focuses on the Conservative Party.

 Immediately after losing the third vote, May had to ask the EU for another extension of Article 50, a further major political humiliation.
 In local and EU elections in May 2019, the Conservatives did exceptionally badly.
-With the central policy of the government in disarray and her party falling apart, the Prime Minister announced her resignation on 24 May 2019.
-Johnson, the frontrunner to replace May among Conservative Party members (who select the party leader), won the ensuing leadership contest on 22 July 2019.
-A proponent of Hard Brexit, he replaced much of May's relatively balanced government with a group of Hard Brexiteers in all the most senior government posts.
+With the central policy of the government in disarray and her party falling apart, the Prime Minister announced her resignation on 24 May 2019.6